Shoulder Pain from Lifting Weights (A Helpful Guide)

 Nurudeen performing standard push-ups exercise

 What is TitaniumPhysique?
-It's the fastest way to cure and counteract chronic tendonitis and pain from weightlifting, including:
+It is a fast and effective way to fix and counteract chronic tendonitis and muscles injuries, including:

-1. Sharp or severe pain in shoulder while lifting
+1. Sharp or severe pain in the shoulder

-It is based on current and extensive scientific research relating to the following: tendinopathy, sports medicine and sports injury, weight lifting injuries, musculoskeletal pain treatment and management, nutrition, supplementation, and, strength therapy and conditioning.
+It is based on current and extensive scientific research relating to the following: tendinopathy, sports medicine and sports injury, musculoskeletal pain treatment and management, nutrition, supplementation, and, strength therapy and conditioning.

-As an athlete and weightlifter, I created TitaniumPhysique for athletes and anyone who does weight training.
-I've combined these scientific studies and nine years of experience as a personal trainer, nutritionist, bodybuilder, physique athlete, and wellness coach to create the TitaniumPhysique Formula.
-To learn how the TitaniumPhysique Formula works, and why it heals chronic weight training tendonitis, check out this comprehensive how-to guide (and video).
+I've combined these scientific studies and nine years of experience as a personal trainer, nutritionist, bodybuilder, physique athlete, and wellness coach to create the program.

-Here is an overview of how to cure shoulder tendonitis pain using TitaniumPhysique:
+Here is an overview of how to fix shoulder problems using the program:

 1. Reduce chronic inflammation in the body.
 When you reduce chronic inflammation, injured and inflamed shoulder tendons heal and recover faster.

 2. Supplement with magnesium to replenish muscle magnesium levels.
-Magnesium reduces inflammation and pain, relaxes tense shoulder muscles, and decalcifies the shoulder tendons and shoulder joint.
+Magnesium reduces inflammation and pain, relaxes tense shoulder muscles, and decalcifies the shoulder tendons and shoulder joints.

 3. Massage the shoulder group muscles.
 You can use myofascial pain relief tools, like a massage ball, to massage and release the shoulder muscles (trapezius, deltoids, rotator cuffs, rhomboids, serratus posterior, erectors).